explorer436/explorer-git-repo/HelpfulTools.md

 Android alternatives -

 GrapheneOS
-LineageOS (supports many older devices) - worth a shot
+LineageOS (supports many older devices)

 -----------------------------------------------------------------------------------------
 Parses the WSDL files and generates SOAP messages for you # Wizdler